 Adult and Child Hunger Initiatives

 School Market provides students and their families the opportunity to select food items to take home.
-These permanent pantries are located in schools and promote a dignified service experience for our food insecure neighbors.
+These permanent pantries are located in schools and promote a dignified service experience for our food-insecure neighbors.

 School Pantry reaches children and their families through monthly distributions of shelf-stable food boxes that are often scheduled around PTA meetings, performances, other school events, or distributed on an as-needed basis.

 BackPack Buddies is designed to fight weekend hunger.
-Thousands of children in our community rely on free or reduced meals they receive at school.
-BackPack Buddies helps to fill the meal gap on weekends and holidays.
+Thousands of children in our community rely on free or reduced-price meals they receive at school.
+BackPack Buddies helps fill the meal gap on weekends and holidays.
 Children at partner schools who experience hunger are enrolled in the program and receive a backpack containing nutritious food to eat each Friday during the school year.

 Our summer meals program meets the needs of food-insecure children by providing them with nutritious meals and snacks during the summer months.
 Learn more about our summer meals initiative by visiting The Zucker Family Production Kitchen page.